diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

                             .partitionBy(new HashPartitioner(100)) // Create 100 partitions
                             .persist()
 ```
-The processNewLogs() method can remain unchanged: the events RDD is local to processNewLogs(), and is used only once within this method, so there is no advantage in specifying a partitioner for events.
-Because we called partitionBy() when building userData, Spark will now know that it is hash-partitioned, and calls to join() on it will take advantage of this information.
+The processNewLogs() method can remain unchanged: the events RDD is local to processNewLogs(), and is used only once within this method, so there is no advantage in specifying a partitioner for events. `Because we called partitionBy() when building userData, Spark will now know that it is hash-partitioned, and calls to join() on it will take advantage of this information`.
 In particular, when we call userData.join(events), Spark will shuffle only the events RDD, sending events with each particular UserID to the machine that contains the corresponding hash partition of userData (see Figure 4-5).
 The result is that a lot less data is communicated over the network, and the program runs significantly faster.

 Note that `partitionBy() is a transformation`, so it always returns a new RDD — it does not change the original RDD in place.
 RDDs can never be modified once created.
 Therefore it is important to persist and save as userData the result of partitionBy(), not the original sequenceFile().
 Also, `the 100 passed to partitionBy() represents the number of partitions, which will control how many parallel tasks perform further operations on the RDD (e.g., joins); in general, make this at least as large as the number of cores in your cluster`.

-Failure to persist an RDD after it has been transformed with partitionBy() will cause subsequent uses of the RDD to repeat the partitioning of the data.
+`Failure to persist an RDD after it has been transformed with partitionBy() will cause subsequent uses of the RDD to repeat the partitioning of the data`.
 Without persistence, use of the partitioned RDD will cause reevaluation of the RDDs complete lineage.
 That would negate the advantage of partitionBy(), resulting in repeated partitioning and shuffling of data across the network, similar to what occurs without any specified partitioner.

-In fact, many other Spark operations automatically result in an RDD with known partitioning information, and many operations other than join() will take advantage of this information.
-For example, sortByKey() and groupByKey() will result in rangepartitioned and hash-partitioned RDDs, respectively. `On the other hand, operations like map() cause the new RDD to forget the parent’s partitioning information`, because such operations could theoretically modify the key of each record.
+`In fact, many other Spark operations automatically result in an RDD with known partitioning information, and many operations other than join() will take advantage of this information`.
+For example, `sortByKey()` and `groupByKey()` will result in range-partitioned and hash-partitioned RDDs, respectively. `On the other hand, operations like map() cause the new RDD to forget the parent’s partitioning information`, because `such operations could theoretically modify the key of each record`.

 Spark’s Java and Python APIs benefit from partitioning in the same way as the Scala API.
-However, in Python, you cannot pass a HashPartitioner object to partitionBy; instead, you just pass the number of partitions desired (e.g., rdd.partitionBy(100)).
+However, `in Python, you cannot pass a HashPartitioner object to partitionBy; instead, you just pass the number of partitions desired` (e.g., rdd.partitionBy(100)).

 #### Determining an RDD’s Partitioner
-In Scala and Java, you can determine how an RDD is partitioned using its partitioner property (or partitioner() method in Java).
+`In Scala and Java, you can determine how an RDD is partitioned using its partitioner property` (or partitioner() method in Java).
 This returns a scala.Option object, which is a Scala class for a container that may or may not contain one item.
 You can call isDefined() on the Option to check whether it has a value, and get() to get this value.
 If present, the value will be a spark.Partitioner object.
 This is essentially a function telling the RDD which partition each key goes into;

 **Example 4-24.
 Determining partitioner of an RDD**
 ```scala